This web site features folk music events in Connecticut and southern New England.

 June 19 - The Honey Dewdrops, 7:30 p.m.

 Jam Francais at City Sports Grille, 177 Farmington Ave., Bristol, CT.
 Preserving French Canadian culture, music, songs, and more.
 All acoustic instruments and all skill levels welcome.
 Every 1st and 3rd Wednesday evening from 7:30 to 9:30 p.m.
 For more information contact email@example.com

 CT OLD TIMEY ACOUSTIC JAM

-Old-timey music jam at The Pine Loft Pizzeria and Cafe, 1474 Berlin Turnpike, Berlin, CT No jam in July or August.
-See you in September. http://oldtimeyjam.blogspot.com/
+Old-timey music jam at The Pine Loft Cafe, 1474 Berlin Turnpike, Berlin, CT.
+For more information: http://oldtimeyjam.blogspot.com/

 FRIDAY NIGHT FOLK AT ALL SOULS

 All Souls Unitarian Universalist Congregation, 19 Jay Street, New London, CT.
+Note that these concerts are on Saturdays.
 7:30 p.m.
-For more information or to reserve or purchase tickets visit http://www.fridaynightfolk.org/
+For more information and tickets see http://www.fridaynightfolk.org/

 THE BUTTONWOOD TREE